harsh4786/xNFT-entangler/README.md

 # xNFT-entangler
+Warning: Unaudited code, use at your own risk!
-heavily borrowed from Metaplex's token entangler with some modifications to accomodate xNFTs
+Inspired from Metaplex's token entangler with some modifications to accomodate xNFTs